clauRamirez/Flask-ShopStockManager/dev/TO-DO.md

 - Create utility function to see which title_name (maybe other stuff) depending on blueprint,
 - Pass title variable into every route
-- Make request.form and other flask variables into shorter versions i.e rf for request.form etc if they're repeated through app
 - Make salesperson to be empty if not needed instead of the "no salesperson ordern from website" thing, and make the app render that into browser whenever salesperson == none or something. this will free space from database